 - A branding headline that tells more than your occupation.
 It also shows the value you can bring to an employer.
 Think of your areas of expertise, as well as your occupation.

 - A creative and somewhat lengthier Summary.
 (Some say it should be short.
 Let’s agree to disagree.)
 Your Summary should demonstrate the value you will bring to employers from the get go.
 To understand what I mean, read Create a kick-ass Summary with these four components.

 - An Experience section that focuses on accomplishments more than basic duties.
 The mundane duties might be on your résumé.
 You want to highlight the great things you did.

-4. What I call phase two of a successful LinkedIn campaign is accumulating quality connections, totaling at least 250 over a two-month period.
+What I call phase two of a successful LinkedIn campaign is accumulating quality connections, totaling at least 250 over a two-month period.
 Twenty connections will not impress anyone.
 You’ll be seen as timid and afraid to develop relationships.
 As well, your search engine optimization (SEO) will suffer, unless your a taxidermist.

-9. Keep your engagement on LinkedIn professional.
+This is a very important part of you LinkedIn campaign, so work hard on it.
+But, keep your engagement on LinkedIn professional.
 If you are more of a Facebook fan, refrain from posting family photos, video of the presidential primaries, and no mention of your frustration in your job search.
 Be relevant.

-10. There’s one more thing to consider.
+There’s one more thing to consider.
 Once you’ve created a great LinkedIn profile, have established a presence, and are active on LinkedIn leading to a job; don’t give up your activity on LinkedIn.
 You may need your network in the future.
 This time instead of having four measly connections, you’ll have hundreds.

 Do you get the sense that LinkedIn will require hard work and may not yield immediate results?
 Good.
 Do you also feel that joining LinkedIn on the bottom floor will be to your benefit, as opposed to giving up on it?
 Good.